 \section{Method}

-In this section, the mathematical notations and definitions used in this paper were firstly introduced.
-Then the domain adaptation theory and mathematical models was applied to the cross-session MI-EEG classification.
-The SDDA framework in this paper were introduced from the perspective of reducing the domain distribution bias and increasing the generalizability of the source domain classifiers.
-Finally, from the perspective of backpropagation, the rationale analysis of the loss function was presented.
+In this section, the mathematical notations and definitions used in this paper are firstly introduced.
+Then the domain adaptation theory and mathematical models are applied to the cross-session MI-EEG classification.
+The SDDA framework is introduced from the perspective of reducing the domain distribution bias and reduce generalization error of the source domain classifiers.
+Finally, from the perspective of backpropagation, the rationale analysis of the loss function is presented.